-Dwight Stones, former world champion high jumper and two-time Olympic bronze medalist and now a network television sports analyst with NBC, shares his thoughts on the impending track and field trials with staff writer Bruce Lowitt.
+Dwight Stones, two-time Olympic bronze-medal high jumper and now an NBC sports analyst, shares his thoughts on men's Olympic track and field with staff writer Bruce Lowitt.

 If last year's World Championships, when we stomped everyone else, are any indication, we're going to win more track and field medals than anyone else.
 But we're not as good as our '92 team.
 We won't win as many medals as they did.

 We are strongest, of course, in the 200 and 400 meters.
 If he's prepared, nobody can beat Michael Johnson.
 The only three guys who can spoil his Olympics are Samson Kitur of Kenya, who won the 400 bronze in '92; Frank Fredericks of Namibia, who won the 200 silver, and Mike Marsh, who won the gold.

 We're not as strong in the 100 as we've been in the past.
 We won't be shut out but we'll be disappointed, meaning we won't win.
 Dennis Mitchell got the bronze at Barcelona and he'll probably repeat.

 The problem with the longer distances is our current system of trials.
 They're only four or five weeks before the Games.
 They should have separate trials for the distance events a few months earlier.
 The Africans in general and Kenyans specifically had to be doing back handsprings when they heard Atlanta got the Games and when they would be.
 They'll deal with the heat just fine.
 Whoever from Kenya makes the team from 800 meters on up is pretty much assured of a medal.
 Our guys _ Steve Holman in the 1,500, Bob Kennedy at 5,000, Todd Williams at 10,000 _ probably would do well, meaning top six, under more favorable conditions.